Corrective Action Software: A Closed-Loop CAPA Workflow from Root Cause to Verified Closure

 Stage 10: CAPA Closure with Documented Evidence

 CAPA closure in eLeaP requires documented evidence at every preceding stage, a completed effectiveness verification, and a final review and approval by the quality authority designated in the CAPA workflow configuration.
-The closure record summarises the original quality event, the root cause determination, the corrective actions taken, the preventive actions implemented, and the effectiveness verification evidence.
+The closure record summarizes the original quality event, the root cause determination, the corrective actions taken, the preventive actions implemented, and the effectiveness verification evidence.
 This closure summary is the document an FDA investigator or auditor reviews when assessing CAPA adequacy.
 Because every stage of the CAPA workflow is captured in the system record with timestamps, responsible parties, and evidence references, the closure summary is generated from the existing record data rather than compiled manually.

 Effectiveness Verification: Why This Stage Determines CAPA Compliance